2023 Canadian wildfires: June

 On June 2, smoke from the Nova Scotia wildfires affected air quality in Washington, D.C., and the states of Maryland, Pennsylvania, and Virginia.
 The smoke from wildfires in Quebec drifted into the Northeastern United States on June 5–6 and triggered air quality alerts for most of New York, Connecticut and some of the surrounding states, as well as the Midwestern states of Minnesota, Michigan, and Wisconsin.
 The smoke on June 6 was estimated by one Stanford researcher to have been the third-worst in the country since 2006.
 On June 6 and 7, solar farms in the Northeast and Midwest dropped production by around or more than 50% due to the smoke.
 By the night of June 6, New York City had the worst air pollution of any major city in the world; by the morning of June 7 it had fallen to second place, behind Delhi.
-This also marked the city's worst air quality since the 1960s and also since the 1966 New York City smog.
+This also marked the city's worst air quality since the 1966 New York City smog.

-By June 7, air quality alerts also went out to residents in the Delaware Valley in Pennsylvania, New Jersey, and Delaware, and to additional areas in New England.
+By June 7, air quality alerts also went out to residents in the Philadelphia metropolitan area and to additional areas in New England.
 In total, approximately 128 million Americans were under air quality alerts by the evening of June 7.
 The air quality index surpassed 400 in New York City; Syracuse, New York; Princeton Junction, New Jersey; and the Lehigh Valley in Pennsylvania.
 After a brief respite, New York City's air quality returned to being the worst of any major city in the world.

 On June 7, New York City officials announced plans to distribute one million N95 masks.
 Several airline flights to and from New York City, New Jersey, and Washington, D.C. were delayed or cancelled; by the afternoon, the Federal Aviation Administration halted all flights going to LaGuardia Airport in New York City, citing visibility concerns.
 Schools across New York, New Jersey, and Connecticut announced closures.
 All bridges connecting Staten Island to New Jersey had their speed limits reduced to 30 mph due to low visibility from the wildfire smoke.
 Major League Baseball, the National Women's Soccer League, and the Women's National Basketball Association postponed games scheduled to be held in New York City, New Jersey, and Philadelphia the night of June 7.
 The Public Theater cancelled its June 8 and 9 Shakespeare in the Park performances of Hamlet.
 On Broadway, performances of Camelot, Hamilton, and Prima Facie were cancelled due to the poor air quality.